 With the growing popularity of the digital detox, we figured now would be an ideal time to remind you of the pleasure of putting good old fashioned pen to paper, and it got us thinking about what sort of writing tips would be useful for those wanting to get back into writing, or those wanting to start during their digital ban.
-Sometimes, you need to get your thoughts gathered and organised on paper, and many experts believe that hand writing brings many benefits to our brains that simply tapping on a keyboard doesn’t.
+Sometimes, you need to get your thoughts gathered and organised on paper, and many experts believe that hand writing brings many benefits to our brains that tapping away on a keyboard simply doesn’t.
 Much evidence suggests it requires more brain function and increases creativity and focus; all invaluable attributes for budding writers.

 So if you feel inspired to pen a piece of writing longer than Twitter’s 280 character limit, take a look at our top writing tips and give it a try – we urge you to pick up a pen before flipping up the lid of your laptop: